randriu/synthesis/README.md

 # PAYNT

 PAYNT (Probabilistic progrAm sYNThesizer) is a tool for the automated synthesis of probabilistic programs.
-PAYNT takes a program with holes (a so-called sketch) and a specification (see below for more information), and outputs a concrete hole assignment that yields a program that satisfies the specification, if such an assignment exists.
+PAYNT takes a program with holes (a so-called sketch) and a PCTL specification (see below for more information), and outputs a concrete hole assignment that yields a satisfying program, if such an assignment exists.
 Internally, PAYNT interprets the incomplete probabilistic program as a family of Markov chains and uses state-of-the-art synthesis methods on top of the model checker [Storm](https://github.com/moves-rwth/storm) to identify satisfying realization.
-PAYNT is implemented in python and uses [stormpy](https://github.com/moves-rwth/stormpy) -- python bindings for Storm.
-This repository contains the source code of PAYNT along with adaptations for [storm](https://github.com/moves-rwth/storm) and [stormpy](https://github.com/moves-rwth/stormpy), prerequisites for PAYNT.
+PAYNT is implemented in python and uses [Stormpy](https://github.com/moves-rwth/stormpy) -- python bindings for Storm.
+This repository contains the source code of PAYNT along with adaptations for [Storm](https://github.com/moves-rwth/storm) and [Stormpy](https://github.com/moves-rwth/stormpy), prerequisites for PAYNT.

 PAYNT is described in
 - [1] PAYNT: A Tool for Inductive Synthesis of Probabilistic Programs by Roman Andriushchenko, Milan Ceska, Sebastian Junges, Joost-Pieter Katoen and Simon Stupinsky